 The Swings of Scotland

 Robert Charles McInroy and I have been playing a game together for half our lives.
 The setting may change, so may the conditions, but the result is always the same: he wins.
 This is bad news for me as our standard wager is GBP 1 million; I owe him roughly the GDP of Belize.
-We’ve been playing golf so long that it’s not a competition anymore – given the vast gulf in our abilities I’m not sure it ever has been – but so far as I can tell, and despite those mounting debts, we both still enjoy it.
+We’ve been playing golf with custom golf balls so long that it’s not a competition anymore – given the vast gulf in our abilities I’m not sure it ever has been – but so far as I can tell, and despite those mounting debts, we both still enjoy it.

 When we are on the golf course, we are simpatico, almost symbiotic: one gets the flag while the other lines up their putt; one repairs their pitch mark on the green while I look for my ball; flatulence during a backswing is verboten.
 Play golf with someone long enough and you get to know a lot about them – and since he started teaching me the game in the year 2000, Robbie and I have played a lot.

 Yet, as the cliché goes, there’s a first time for everything and for us, that is the considerable matter of debuting at the fabled St Andrews Old Course.
 Getting a tee time here is a fraught, complicated business that requires either paying a huge amount of money to an agent, or queuing in the predawn light, or being a resident of the famous town on Scotland’s east coast.
 In almost all circumstances, visitors don’t play alone – the demand for the world’s most ancient course means that four players will often tee-off at the same time, behind four in front, with another four following shortly behind.
 The Old Course hosts over 45,000 rounds a year – well over 100 a day – with people travelling from all over the globe to have a go.